-Wall Street jumps after Monday's historic sell-off as Fed boosts liquidity to fight coronavirus effect
+Wall Street bounces after Monday's historic sell-off as Fed boosts liquidity to fight coronavirus effect

 The Dow Jones Industrial Average .DJI rose 1,048.86 points, or 5.2%, to 21,237.38, the S&P 500 .SPX gained 143.06 points, or 6.00%, to 2,529.19 and the Nasdaq Composite .IXIC added 430.19 points, or 6.23%, to 7,334.78.

-So far though, many of the measures announced by policymakers and the government have not been able to stem the recent sell-off in stocks for long.
+So far, many of the measures announced by policymakers and the government have not been able to stem the sell-off in stocks.

-Monday’s drop was the S&P 500’s third-biggest daily percentage drop, beaten only by the 1987 rout and the Great Depression crash in 1929.
+Monday’s drop was the S&P’s third-biggest daily percentage drop, beaten only by the 1987 rout and the Great Depression crash in 1929.

 Some of the biggest decliners in the S&P 500 in the last month include cruise operators like Norwegian Cruise Line Holdings (NCLH.N), hotels such as MGM Resorts (MGM.N), clothing companies like Capri Holdings (CPRI.N) and department stores, including Macy’s (M.N).